 I used a few colors of sprinkles for mine, and white chocolate.
 You can use melted candy coating as well!
 And please, play around with the sprinkles you use.
 They are fun to color coordinate with birthday parties and holidays!

-Fill medium bowls with each color of sprinkle so you can hold the homemade ice cream pops over the bowls and generously sprinkle.
+- Fill medium bowls with each color of sprinkles so you can hold the homemade ice cream pops over the bowls and generously sprinkle.
 If you are trying to keep your decorating in little tiny cute bowls it will just make a mess!

 - 1 pint ice cream (any flavor)